osulp/git-advanced/_episodes/03_branches.md

 ~~~
 {: .output}

-Note that in the past we've types `git push origin master` when pushing to our remote.
+Note that in the past we've typed `git push origin master` when pushing to our remote.
 This was because we were making changes on our `master` branch and pushing to the remote named `origin`.
 Here, we've been working on our `experimental` branch.
 To push those changes to GitHub, we therefore specify that we want to push the `experimental` branch to the remote named `origin`.